DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 This was done using samtools view in combination with primer coordinates (from BLAST) stored in .bed files.
 Read counts were obtained by converting BAM output to FASTQ and dividing the number of lines by 4.

 The percentage is calculated using the formula:
-( number of reads in ITS region / total number of mapped reads ) × 100.
+( number of reads in ITS region(s) / total number of mapped reads ) × 100.

 ```bash
 # Example for Barcode 01 (Candida albicans)